Start9Labs/vaultwarden-startos/docs/instructions.md

 <!-- MD_PACKER_INLINE END -->

-4. Copy your Vaultwarden Tor Address from the Services menu on your Embassy and paste it into the “Self Hosted Environment” → “Server URL” field.
+4. Copy your Vaultwarden Tor Address from the "Interfaces" section in your Embassy Vaultwarden page and paste it into the “Self Hosted Environment” → “Server URL” field.
    ⚠ **Add “http://” (_not_ https://) to the frontend of the onion URL.**
    Then click “Save”.